-6B-1.
-Time for introduction of bills, number of copies for introduction, bills are property of Legislature.
-Any member or committee desiring to introduce a bill, resolution, or commemoration shall file two copies of the bill, resolution, or commemoration with the bill clerk at least two hours prior to the opening of the daily session.
-Any bill, resolution, or commemoration filed with the bill clerk and duly numbered becomes the property of the Legislature.
+- 6B-1.
+Time for introduction of bills and bills are property of Legislature.
+Any member or committee desiring to introduce a bill, or resolution, or any member desiring to introduce a commemoration shall electronically file the bill, resolution, or commemoration at least two hours prior to the opening of the daily session.
+Any bill, resolution, or commemoration filed and duly numbered becomes the property of the Legislature. - 6B-1.1.

-6B-1.1.
 Withdrawal of bills.
 The provisions of 6B-1 and 6D-1 notwithstanding, prior to the first committee hearing in the house of origin, the prime sponsor of any bill or resolution may withdraw any bill or resolution in the house of origin with the approval of the presiding officer.
 The presiding officer shall then declare the bill or resolution formally withdrawn and shall order that an entry be made in the bill status so stating.